TruthCompounds/tc1/_posts/2022-12-1-A-lot-happened-yet-I'm-still-not-done.md

+2. Sincerity is honesty about not understanding.
+It causes the questioning of one's set in stone assumptions.
+Insencere questions don't solve problems.

+3. > The Solution to a Problem lies squarely deep in Understanding the problem --- Kapil Gupta, MD
+	>
-2. Truth is Understanding.
-Understanding the underlying cause of the appearence places it in you hands.
-Understanding is the solution to any problem.
-Also listen to [Master Kapil Gupta speaking about solutions to problems.](https://www.youtube.com/watch?v=sBtuqpNZwio)
+	> Also listen to <a href="https://www.youtube.com/watch?v=sBtuqpNZwio" target="_blank" rel="noopener">Master Kapil Gupta speaking about solutions to problems</a>.

-3.